 Remember when you and your sweetheart would talk for hours, about anything and everything?
 There was never enough time.
 But as the years have passed, you may struggle to find fresh things to talk about.
-You could use come triggers to get the conversation flowing again – some Date Night Questions that might bring you closer together.
+You could use some triggers to get the conversation flowing again, some Date Night Questions that might bring you closer together.

 Here’s a bunch of possibilities to get you talking.
-I suggest you choose two or three, and write them down.
+I suggest you start with choosing two or three, and write them down.
 Then over coffee, while sitting under the stars, or while enjoying a leisurely desert, ask the questions.
-Then spend some time listening.
+And then listen!
 You may find out some things about your spouse you never knew before.

 And feel free to take these questions and modify in ways that would make them your own.

 - What do you remember about when we first met?

 - What was it about me that interested you?

 - When did you first know that we were in love?
 What was that like for you?

 - What did you enjoy most about our wedding day?
 About our first days as a married couple?

 - How did you feel about getting married?
 Scared?
 Pressured?
 Excited?
 Relieved?